Intelsat 14 [SSL]

 Intelsat 14, to be located at 45 degrees West longitude, will be the 44th Space Systems/Loral satellite built over the past four decades for Intelsat, the world's largest fixed satellite services operator.
 The satellite will carry 40 C-band and 22 Ku-band transponders across four different beams, covering the Americas, Europe and Africa.

 Intelsat 14 will have a design life of 15 years and will replace the Intelsat 1R (PAS-1R) satellite when the new satellite is delivered in 2009.
 Its high efficiency solar arrays and lightweight batteries are designed to provide uninterrupted electrical power.
-The satellite is based on SS/L's LS-1300 platform, which features qualified, flight proven subsystems and a long record of reliable operation.
+The satellite is based on SS/L's SSL-1300 platform, which features qualified, flight proven subsystems and a long record of reliable operation.

 The Department of Defense's (DoD) Internet Routing in Space (IRIS) Joint Capability Technology Demonstration Project is an aditional payload on board and represents the next generation of space-based communications.
 IRIS will serve as a computer processor in the sky, merging communications being received on various frequency bands and transmitting them to multiple users based on data instructions embedded in the uplink.